leobouard/NTDSPasswordChecker/README.md

 It means that the NTML hash is known and if anyone get the hash, it will be able to retreive the clear-text password using a website like [hashes.com](https://hashes.com/en/decrypt/hash) for example.

-### Wait, are you sending NTML hash to some random website?
+### Wait, are you sending my NTML hash to some random website?

-Sort of, but it isn't as bad as you think it is.
+Sort of, but it isn't as bad as you think.
 The script send only the first five characters of the hash (which is about 15% of the total length) and then receive the list of all exposed hash that starts with those five characters.

 For example, if I want to test the hash *DE26CCE0356891A4A020E7C4957AFC72*, I will send *DE26C* to the API and then receive a list of +800 hash to check.